rkupka1/Lab1/README.md

 1) Click `Add files ` at the top right of the Repo page.

 There are two options:

-a) Click "Add Files" to create new Java files in the repo manually.
+A) Click "Add Files" to create new Java files in the repo manually.
 Create new files with name `Lab1_1.java` and `Lab1_2.java` You can re-type or copy paste your code into those files.

-b) Click "Upload Files" to just upload the .java files you already created.
+B) Click "Upload Files" to just upload the .java files you already created.
 Navigate to the `src` folder on your computer and upload `Lab1_1.java` and `Lab1_2.java`.

 2) Once you've created the file you want, or uploaded them, navigate to the bottom of the Page and hit "Commit changes".
 Ensure "Commit directly to the `main` branch." is selected.
+You'll need to "Commit changes" once for each file you "Create" in GitHub, but can upload multiple files before a single Commit.